Co-Borrower Guide

 What you’ll need to know

 All borrowers will be on the home loan application – so your financial information such as income, assets and liabilities will be visible to all other borrowers.
-We’ll use the information provided by all borrowers when we review and assess the home loan application.

-Risks and Financial
+Risks and financial

 • Each borrower is jointly and severally liable.
 This means you are responsible for the total debt and repaying the whole amount, in the event the other borrower(s) can’t or won’t pay.